Sonia-corporation/stale/CONTRIBUTING.md

 ### Initialization

+- Check if all GitHub schemas are valid, and stop the processing (failing status) if not
 - Reach and parse the inputs from the job
 - Authenticate to GitHub API by using the `github-token`